vagfed/ocp-ppc-install/README.md

 ## Known installation issues
 Please use RHEL 9.4 or later.
-With previous versions the LPARs may fail to boot with error code BA060030 on HMC when installing a new LPAR with virtual cores.
+With previous versions the LPARs may fail to boot with error code `BA060030` on HMC when installing a new LPAR with virtual cores.

-Previous RHEL versions have an issue in network boot images.
-If you can not upgrade RHEL the workaround is to modify the LPAR to use dedicated cores and restart the installation.
-Once OpenShift is installed, you can power off the LPAR and change the configuration to use virtual cores.
-When you start the LPAR again OpenShift will correctly work.
-If you ever installed on the same LPAR an operating system capable of using virtual CPUs, the OopenShift installation will complewte successfully.
+If you encounter error code `BA060030` and you can not upgrade RHEL, the workaround is to modify the LPAR to use dedicated cores and restart the installation.
+Once OpenShift is installed, you can power off the LPAR and change the configuration to use virtual cores: when you start the LPAR again OpenShift will correctly work.
+If you ever installed on the same LPAR an operating system capable of using virtual CPUs, the issue should not appear regardless the version of RHEL.

 ## Sample log output